Medically reviewed by Drugs.com. Last updated on Oct 16, 2022.

 Clozapine can cause some very serious blood problems that you will not be able to feel.
 Your doctor will check your blood at regular visits and it is important that you have your blood tests done when they are scheduled.
 The pharmacy will give you this medicine only if your blood tests show that it is safe for you to take it.
 Your doctor will make sure the medicine is working properly and change the dosage if needed.

 This medicine can cause changes in your heart rhythm, such as a condition called QT prolongation.
 It may cause fainting or serious side effects in some patients.
-Contact your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeats.
+Contact your doctor right away if you have fast, pounding, or uneven heartbeats.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position suddenly.
 These symptoms are more likely to occur when you begin taking this medicine, or when the dose is increased.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.